zjx20/socks-cli/README.md

 socks-cli
 =========

 `socks-cli` is a solution to make CLI commands use the specified socks5 proxy, by setting up special environment variables, such as `ALL_PROXY`.
-It works on linux and macOS with bash and python2.7 installed.
+It works on linux and macOS with bash and python installed.

 Here is a incomplete list of supported commands: